openfaas/docs/docs/reference/cron.md

 If you have enabled basic auth on the gateway, then the invoke command will also need to be updated to first login the cli client.
 Assuming that you have created the basic auth secret as in the [Helm install guide](https://github.com/openfaas/faas-netes/tree/master/chart/openfaas#secure-the-gateway-administrative-api-and-ui-with-basic-auth)

-You could then update the CronJob to login, like this
+You could then update the CronJob to login, like this:

 ```yaml
 # nodeauth-cron.yaml